 Empire's PPO provides a broad range of benefits to you and your family.
-Following is a brief overview, in chart format, of your coverage under the Active and Retiree plans.
-A separate chart summarizing the benefits under the Medicare Supplemental Plan is in the section called "Medicare."
+Following is a brief overview in chart format of your coverage.

 When you see this sign on the chart, you'll know that you or your doctor will need to precertify these services with Empire's Medical Management Program.
 In most cases, it is your responsibility to call.
 In some cases, the provider or supplier of services needs to call.